Prag8855/aab/content/guides/german-health-insurance.md

 ### Benefits of private health insurance

-- **Cheaper than public for high earners**[^19]
+- **It's better and cheaper for high earners**[^19]
-    If you have a high income, private is usually cheaper than public.
-You can also pay a similar price, but get better coverage.
+    If you are young, healthy and well-paid, private is usually better *and* better than public.
+I have private, and I save around €600 per month.
 - **Faster doctor appointments**
-    You can get an appointment in days instead of weeks.
-Try it yourself: go on [Doctolib](https://www.doctolib.de/), and look for the earliest doctor appointment.
-Try again with private health insurance.
-It's really hard to find a psychiatrist, a gynaecologist or a paediatrician with public health insurance.
-It's much easier with private health insurance.
+    It's much easier to see a specialist.
+You get an appointment in days instead of weeks.
+You can try it yourself.
+Go on [Doctolib](https://www.doctolib.de/), and find a doctor appointment with public, then private health insurance.
+- **Better treatment**
+    Private clinics usually have better service.
+Doctors are more patient.
+They take the time to listen to you.[^25] You can prescribed expensive medication without trying every cheaper option first.
 - **You choose your coverage**
     Your insurance can cover dental care, travel health insurance, special medication and special treatments.
-You can pay more every month for the best coverage.
-If you choose lower coverage and a high [deductible](/glossary/Selbstbeteiligung), you pay less every month.[^17]
+You can pay more to get the best coverage.
+If you want to pay less, you can get lower coverage and choose a high [deductible](/glossary/Selbstbeteiligung).[^17]
 - **You pay less when you don't use it**
     Many private health insurers have a no-claims bonus.
 If you don't use your health insurance, you get money back every year.
 If you never get sick, you can save a lot of money.
-In 2024, I got a €640 refund.
+In 2024, I got a €640 refund.{{ fail_on('2026-03-01')}}

 ### Disadvantages of private health insurance